 Kyiv hosts a different kind of parade to celebrate Ukraine's independence day

 Aug.
 24 marks the day when Ukraine's parliament vowed to separate from the Soviet Union in 1991.
-The date this year will also mark six months since the war began.
+The date this year also marks six months since the war began.

 Perhaps the most striking departure from past festivities has to do with the parade.